 SUBPART 204.73 —SAFEGUARDING COVERED DEFENSE INFORMATION AND CYBER INCIDENT REPORTING

-(Revised December 28, 2017)

 204.7300 Scope.

-(a) This subpart applies to contracts and subcontracts requiring contractors and subcontractors to safeguard covered defense information that resides in or transits through covered contractor information systems by applying specified network security requirements.
+(a) This subpart applies to contracts and subcontracts requiring contractors and subcontractors to safeguard covered defense information that resides in or transits through covered contractor information systems by applying specified network securityrequirements.
 It also requires reporting of cyber incidents.

 (b) This subpart does not abrogate any other requirements regarding contractor physical, personnel, information, technical, or general administrative security operations governing the protection of unclassified information, nor does it affect requirements of the National Industrial Security Program.